To read this post please scroll down.

 Meanwhile, Phantom seems quite alive, though as with all startups things are taking far longer than planned.
 It is not going to launch Daytona in 2023, as first predicted by Cantrell to me in 2022.
 Nor will they do it in 2026, as Cantrell later predicted in 2024.
 Now the company hopes to do its first static fire tests in ’26 (using engines built by Ursa Major and Vast’s Launcher engine subsidiary), with a launch targeting the second quarter of 2027.
 No one should be surprised if the company doesn’t meet these dates either.

 The company however appears sound.
-After raising $37 million in 2024, it is now planning a second round of fund-raising in ’26, aiming to raise $60 million.
+After raising $37 million in 2024, it is now planning another round of fund-raising in ’26, aiming to raise $60 million.
 Both of its launchpads at Cape Canaveral in Florida and Vandenberg in California are under development.
 At Cape Canaveral that launch site is the landing pad SpaceX presently uses for Falcon 9 landings, and Phantom is negotiating a lease with SpaceX to let it continue to do landings there, as long as they do not conflict with Phantom launches.

 And the company is taking a page from SpaceX and developing its own satellite constellation to launch on its own rockets.
 Unlike Starlink, however, PhantomCloud is not for internet communications, but will be a large constellation of smallsats acting as orbital data centers (ODCs) for cloud computing.